Paramount Food Count

 $$$

-What to order: squab, crab, chicken soup with wonton mee, braised pork in pumpkin
+Squab, crab, chicken soup with wonton mee, braised pork in pumpkin.

 BYO fee: $2 per person